A family walking by a house, suggesting a family near or approaching a residential property.

 Pros

 • You can change your loan.
-You have the option to change the terms of your loan when you refinance.
-You can shorten your term, lengthen it, take a lower interest rate and even refinance to a new loan type.
-For example, to remove insurance, many homeowners refinance their FHA loans to conventional loans as soon as they reach 20% equity.
-You can’t change anything but your principal when you recast your loan.
+You have the option to change the conditions of your loan when you refinance.
+You can shorten or extend your term length, take a lower interest rate or even refinance to a new loan type.

 • You can qualify with almost any loan type.
 You can refinance any type of mortgage loan.
-Refinancing may be your only option to change your monthly payment if you have a government-backed loan or a jumbo loan.
+Refinancing may be your only option to change your monthly payment if you have a government-backed loan.

 • You can choose a new lender.
-Unsatisfied with your current lender?
-You can refinance your mortgage loan with a new one.
+If you’re unsatisfied with your current lender, you can refinance your mortgage loan with a new one.

 Cons

 • You’ll likely pay more for the loan.
-A new loan usually costs more than a mortgage recast.
-This includes origination fees, appraisal fees and other related closing costs.
+A new loan usually costs more than a mortgage recast, as it includes origination fees, appraisal fees and other related closing costs.

 • You’ll potentially pay more interest.
-You technically are starting from scratch when you’re getting a new loan.
-Usually, you’ll pay more in interest in the beginning of your loan, and later more of your payment will go toward the principal.
-Plus, if you refinance to a longer term, you could end up paying more in interest throughout the lifetime of your loan.
+You’re technically taking out a new loan when you refinance your mortgage.
+Usually, you’ll pay more in interest at the beginning of your loan repayment term, with more of your payment going toward the principal later on.
+Plus, if you refinance to a longer term, you could end up paying more in interest throughout the life of your loan.

 How To Calculate Your Mortgage Recast

-Your lender should be able to provide you with information, but it’s not a bad idea to calculate a mortgage recast yourself.
-The easiest solution is to use a mortgage recast calculator, but let’s take a look at how you can calculate it manually.
+Your lender should be able to provide you the information you need, but it’s not a bad idea to calculate a mortgage recast yourself.
+The easiest solution is to use a mortgage recast calculator, but you can also calculate it manually.

-What you need to do is to look at the date when you intend on making the lump-sum payment then lower your overall loan balance.
-Then you’ll need to calculate your monthly payment in the remaining years you have on your loan according to the new balance, using the same interest rate.
+First, look at the date when you intend on making the lump-sum payment to lower your loan balance.
+You’ll then need to calculate your monthly payment in the remaining years you have on your loan according to the new balance, using the same interest rate.

-Before you make your decision, you’ll want to see how much you can save by making an extra principal-only payment on your fixed-rate or fully amortized loan.
+Before deciding to pursue a mortgage recast, you’ll want to see how much you can save by making an extra principal-only payment on your fixed-rate or fully amortized loan.

-Through loan modification, you can extend a 30-year mortgage, which is often an attractive option for individuals who are struggling to make their payments.
-If you are considering this option, speak to your lender about whether this will result in additional interest.
+Through loan modification, you can extend a 30-year mortgage – often an attractive option for those struggling to make their mortgage payments.
+If you’re considering this possibility, speak with your lender about whether it will result in additional interest.

-A mortgage recast is a helpful tool to get a lower monthly payment.
-It doesn’t require you to apply for a new loan and the service fee is relatively low.
-It’s a straightforward way to put extra cash toward your principal and enjoy an immediate lower payment for the rest of your loan.
+A mortgage recast is beneficial if you wish to secure a lower monthly mortgage payment.
+It doesn’t require applying for a new loan, and the service fee is relatively low.
+It’s also a straightforward way to put extra cash toward your principal and enjoy an immediately reduced payment for the rest of your loan repayment term.

-Still, a recast won't change your loan term or interest rate.
-It’s possible to change those to more favorable terms with a refinance, though.
-Take action and apply for a refinance today with the Home Loan Experts at Rocket Mortgage.
+Still, a recast won’t change your repayment term length or interest rate.
+It’s possible to change those to your advantage with a refinance, though.
+If you’re looking to make more significant adjustments to the conditions of your loan, start an application for a refinance today with the Home Loan Experts at Rocket Mortgage.

 Victoria-headshot.jpg